MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 The database tier consists of an Azure SQL Database failover group with a primary server and a secondary server.
 The primary server is in active read-write mode and connected to the primary WLS cluster.
 The secondary server is in passive ready-only mode and connected to the secondary WLS cluster.
 A geo-failover switches all secondary databases in the group to the primary role.
 For geo-failover RPO and RTO of Azure SQL Database, see [Overview of Business Continuity](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql-db&preserve-view=true).

+This tutorial was written with Azure SQL Database service because the tutorial relies on the HA features of that service.
+Other database choices are possible, but the HA features of whatever database you chose must be considered.
 For more information, including on how to optimize the configuration of data sources for replication, please see [Configuring Data Sources for Oracle Fusion Middleware Active-Passive Deployment](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asdrg/setting-and-managing-disaster-recovery-sites.html#GUID-445693AB-B592-4E11-9B44-A208444B75F2).

 ## Prerequisites